MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

     Connect-IPPSSession
     ```

 1. Sign in as **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider) in the **Sign in to your account** pop-up window.
-Joni's password was set in a previous exercise.
+User account passwords are provided by your lab hosting provider.

 1. Run the **New-DlpCompliancePolicy** cmdlet to create a DLP policy that scans all Exchange mailboxes: